The Emergency Contraception (EC) is commonly known as the “Morning After Pill“.

 Emergency contraception is SAFE — millions of people have used different kinds of emergency contraceptives for 30+ years.
 There have been no reports of serious complications.

 Taking the Morning After Pill more than once won’t hurt you.
-But it’s not a good idea to use it as your regular birth control.
+It’s a good idea to select a birth control method that fits your lifestyle.
+Let's talk.